hl7au/au-fhir-base/input/pagecontent/generalguidance.md

         }
     ~~~

 1. Using the system *plus* the AU extension identifier `http://snomed.info/sct/32506021000036107` denotes using an unspecified version of the Australian edition of SNOMED CT (SNOMED CT-AU).
+This can be used to specify the Australian Edition for the purposes of validation of an Australian Medicinal Product code.
 For example:

     ~~~
     "code": {